MServ/Amazon_Vine_Analysis/README.md

 - Total percent of reviews as 5-star reviews for non-Vine programs = **38.9%**

 While there was a much smaller sample size for comparison, there were 10% more 5-star reviews of the total reviews for Amazon Vine programs compared to non-Vine programs.
 This suggests a positivity bias towards higher reviews for people who are paid to write reviews.

+An additional analysis that may help understand any bias is to compare the percent of Vine vs. non-Vine members having bought the item.
+That is a Y or N in the verified_purchase column.